CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.8 Domestic work place.md

 Cleaning and contracting personnel can jeopardize internal information, business processes and IT systems in various ways, ranging from improper handling of technical equipment, through attempts to "play" with IT systems, to theft of documents or IT components.
 For example, by cleaning personnel accidentally a plug connection can be solved, get water in the IT, documents laid or even removed with the waste.

 ### 2 8 Increased theft risk at the home workplace
 The home office is usually not as well secured as the workplace in a company or agency.
-By more elaborate precautions (eg security doors, porter service) there is the danger that someone will enter the building without authorization, much less than with a private home.
+By more elaborate precautions (eg security doors, porter service), the danger of someone entering the building without authorization is much lower than in a private home.
 Burglars mostly steal items that are quick and easy to sell.
 It can also be stolen official IT.
 However, the information available on the stolen official IT systems often has a higher value than the IT systems themselves.
 Burglars could try to obtain a higher profit by extorting or distributing the data to competing companies than by selling the hardware.

 3 requirements
 ---------------

 The following are specific requirements for the protection of the home workplace.
 Basically, the employee is responsible for meeting the requirements.
 The Information Security Officer (ISB) should always be involved in strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.
 In addition, there may be other roles that have additional responsibilities in the implementation of requirements.
 These are then listed explicitly in square brackets in the heading of the respective requirements.

-### 3.1 Basic Requirements
+### 3.1 Basic requirements

 The following requirements MUST be implemented as a priority: